containers/podman.io/static/data/meetings/notes/2024-02-20/index.md

  Dan and Peter think artifacts might be the use case.
 Gerry will send Dan email with contact info.

- Dan asked Peter if he had heard of using "volume from", which allows an existing contaitner to use a volume from another container.
+ Dan asked Peter if he had heard of using "volume from", which allows an existing container to use a volume from another container.

  Peter has heard of the concept, but not seen concrete examples.

  The CSI driver that might be of use: https://github.com/warm-metal/container-image-csi-driver.
 But it is using an old version of CRIO

- #### Podman kube to handle vm's too? - Dan Walsh (: in the video)
+#### Podman kube to handle VMs too? - Dan Walsh (41:22 in the video)
-43

  Currently we have kube virt, and have created crunvm package, a runtime to use qemu from the host and take the image and run it.

- Use case Dan is looking for is basically a quadlet so you can set cgroups and otehr settings.
-Is there a way to use a K8S Yaml file to do something similar.
+ Use case Dan is looking for is basically a quadlet so you can set cgroups and other settings.
+Is there a way to use a K8S Yaml file to do something similar?

  Kubevirt has an APi that allows for a VM to be created.
 It just reached v1.0, a stable version.
-Dan wants to konw if the runtime can be specified.
+Dan wants to know if the runtime can be specified.
 Peter says there is a way to specify it by creating a runtime class. (https://kubernetes.io/docs/concepts/containers/runtime-class/)

  Basically a dumbed down version of kubevirt.
 Dan thinks this might work for his use here.

- #### Open discussion - (: in the video) - 50
+#### Open discussion - (48:20 in the video) - 50
  1. Data production for appliances backup application, topic for next time.
-Dan and Gerry talked about quadlet use, init containers and appliances and how it might be use.
+Dan and Gerry talked about quadlet use, init containers and appliances and how it might be used.
- 2.

 ### Next Cabal Meeting: Tuesday, March 19, 2024, 11:00 a.m.
 EDT (UTC-5)

 #### Possible Topics
- 1.
+ 1. N/A

 ### Next Community Meeting: Tuesday, April 2, 2024, 11:00 a.m.
 EDT (UTC-4)

 #### Possible Topics:
  1. Quay namespace maintenance: Consider dropping/redirecting quay.io/containers
  2. Data production for appliances backup application - Vikas Goel

  Meeting finished 11: a.m.

 ### Raw Meeting Chat:

  ```
  Jake Correnti